hyperlogic/glyphblaster/README.md

 * make sure cache deletes opengl texture on destroy.
 * test empty string & whitespace strings.
 * Finish SDL test prog.
-* Adjust style to be more Linuxy. (mostly adjust decls to look like this: int* foo)
+* Adjust style to be more Linuxy. (mostly adjust decls to look like this: int *foo)
 * Text Alignment
 * Text Word Wrapping
 * currently two fonts with different pt sizes will have two copies of the same FreeType font. resources should be shared.
 * add glyph bitmap-padding option, necessary for scaled or non-screen aligned text.
+* bidi